CompileError69/ASG1/README.md

 1. Home page:
 - i.
 Go to the home page
 - ii.
-Under the "POPULAR PRODUCTS", click on either the of the category (T-SHIRT, PANTS or SHOES) -iii.
+Under the "POPULAR PRODUCTS", click on either the of the category (T-SHIRT, PANTS or SHOES)
+- iii.
 If SHOES were selected, for example, the user would be land on the SHOES section of the shop page.

 ## Credits
 - Media - Any photos or videos used in this site were obtained from [Pexels](https://www.pexels.com/)